anko/eslisp/readme.markdown

     (decrement)

+    (get)

 <!-- !test out macros block -->

     1;
     2;
     3;
     2;
+    2;

 ### Macros as modules

-The second argument to `macro` needs to evaluate to a function, but it can be whatever. so you can put the macro function in a separate file and do `(macro someName (require "./file.js"))` to use it.
+The second argument to `macro` needs to evaluate to a function, but it can be whatever. so you can put the macro function in a separate file and do—

+    (macro someName (require "./file.js"))

+—to use it.

 This means you can publish eslisp macros on [npm][31].
 The name prefix `eslisp-` is recommended.